 LEARN HOW TO MAKE A POOL NOODLE SAFETY ROPE WITH THESE EASY INSTRUCTIONS

-How to Make a Pool Noodle Swim Rope
+How to Make a Pool Noodle Safety Rope

 The tutorial below will show you how to make your own pool noodle swim rope.